Venice travel tips for women

 • Baccala mantecato: a creamy blend of cod fish that is usually served over crostini (toasted bread) or polenta as an appetiser and is typical from Venice.

-• Carpaccio: Did you know that the now famous Italian dish was invented by Cipriani (the inventor of the Bellini) in the 1950s for his friend Countess Amalia Nani Mocenigo who could not at cooked meat?
+• Carpaccio: Did you know that the now famous Italian dish was invented by Cipriani (the inventor of the Bellini) in the 1950s for his friend Countess Amalia Nani Mocenigo who could not eat cooked meat?
 Now you know.

 • Gelato: Ice cream in Italy is creamy and soft and served everywhere in the summer but not all gelato stores are the same, we can only recommend you try a few and learn the difference for yourself.